-Ten simple, straightforward pointers which encourage sighted persons to feel comfortable and at ease with blind persons, is also helpful to know.
+Some simple, straightforward pointers which encourage sighted persons to feel comfortable and at ease with blind individuals

-When you meet me don't be ill at ease.
-It will help both of us if you remember these simple points of courtesy:
+When you meet me, don’t be ill at ease.
+It will help both of us if you remember these ten simple points of courtesy:

-- I don't want pity.
-But don't talk about the "wonderful compensations" of blindness.
-My sense of smell, touch, or hearing did not improve when I became blind.
-I rely on them more and, therefore, may get more information through those senses than you do'that's all.
+- Blindness is just the loss of sight.
+My sense of smell, touch, and/or hearing did not improve when I became blind.
+I simply rely on them more than you might and, therefore, may gather more information through those senses than you do.

-- I'll discuss blindness with you if you're curious, but it's an old story to me.
+- I’ll discuss blindness with you if you’re curious, but feel free to talk to me about anything that interests you.
 I have as many other interests as you do.

-In all 50 states, the law requires drivers to yield the right of way when they see my extended white cane.
-Only the blind may carry white canes.
+- In all 50 states, the law requires drivers to yield the right of way when they see my extended white cane or guide dog.
+Only the blind may legally carry white canes.
+Normally I can hear the sound of traffic and will behave like any other pedestrian.
+If you drive a hybrid or electric vehicle, I may not hear your car approach, so exercise caution and use the horn if needed.
 You see more blind persons today walking alone, not because there are more of us, but because we have learned to make our own way.

 For more information about gifts, bequests, programs for the blind, or other matters concerning blindness or the blind, contact the local chapter in your area or contact: